 The giant kelp, Macrocystis pyrifera is the world's largest alga and it displays some of the fastest elongation rates of any autotroph on Earth.
 Once established, small plants grow rapidly into large adult plants that extend through the water column to produce a floating canopy at the sea surface.
-It is considered the foundation species of the kelp forest because it provides food and structure for a wide diversity of species.
-A primary goal in designing the Wheeler North Reef was to make it suitable for the establishment, growth, and persistence of giant kelp.
+It is considered the foundation species of the kelp forest because its structural and functional attributes determine the abundance, diversity and stability of the kelp forest community, and modulate critical ecosystem processes (Miller et al. 2018, Castorani et al. 2018, 2021, Lamy et al. 2020).
+A primary goal in designing Wheeler North Reef was to make it suitable for the establishment, growth, and persistence of giant kelp.

 Results from the Phase 1 reef indicated that giant kelp would readily colonize the newly constructed Phase 2 reef and that transplanting kelp would not be needed to ensure its establishment on Wheeler North Reef (Reed et al. 2006).
 This prediction proved to be true as very high densities of giant kelp recruits were observed at Wheeler North Reef in the summer of 2009, one year after construction (Figure 5.2.1).
-Densities of newly recruited giant kelp (i.e. individuals < 1 m tall) at Wheeler North Reef had been near zero since the initial colonization event of 2009 until 2014 when low densities (~0.2 m-2) of kelp recruits were observed.
-A similar pattern of extremely low recruitment of giant kelp in years following initial high rates of colonization was also observed during the development of the Phase 1 reef (Reed et al. 2006).
+Densities of newly recruited giant kelp (i.e. individuals < 1 m tall) at Wheeler North Reef had been near zero since the initial colonization event of 2009 until 2014 when low densities of kelp recruits were observed.
+A similar pattern of extremely low recruitment of giant kelp in years following initial high rates of colonization was also observed during the early development of the Phase 1 reef (Reed et al. 2006).
 This pattern is a common occurrence in kelp forests generally as the canopy formed by large plants suppresses the development of small young plants by reducing the amount of light reaching the bottom.
-2015 marked a significant change as high numbers of kelp recruits were once again observed at Wheeler North Reef with mean densities averaging 50% higher than in 2009 (Figure 5.2.1).
-Densities of giant kelp recruits declined sharply in 2016 and were near zero from 2017 - 2019 before increasing slightly to 0.4 individuals m-2 in 2020.
+High numbers of kelp recruits were once again observed at Wheeler North Reef in 2015, with mean densities in the Phase 2 polygons averaging 50% higher than in 2009 (Figure 5.2.1a).
+Densities of giant kelp recruits declined sharply in 2016 and were near zero from 2017 - 2019.
+The abundance of giant kelp recruits increased on Wheeler North Reef in 2021 to an average of 9, 23 and 33 individuals per 100 m2 in the Phase 1, 2 and 3 reefs, respectively.